-This document describes the design requirement specification of an 8-bit low power successive approximation (SA) analog-to-digital converter (ADC).
+This document describes the design specification of a low-power 8-bit successive approximation (SA) analog-to-digital converter (ADC) with a sampling rate of 1-MS/s.
 Low power ADCs are highly demanded in battery-powered or portable communication devices.
-Among different types of ADCs, the SA ADC has the advantage of low power dissipation at medium speed and medium resolution due to its simple architecture with only one comparator in the whole system.
+Among different types of ADCs, the SA ADC has the advantage of low power dissipation at medium conversion rates and moderate resolution due to its simple architecture with only one comparator in the whole system.